cSh4rk/cSh4rk.github.io/README.md

   - Favicon is chosen based on the viewer's device.
   - Fixed and completed RSS feed.
   - Added new options for page frontmatter, examples: post image thumbnails, robots: add robots rules for the page, hero-poster: add hero poster for hero videos on pages to use them with preload for faster load(it sets fetchpriority=high for hero poster).
-  - Modern Cyberpunk neon navigation buttons.
+  - Modern Cyberpunk Neon navigation buttons.
   - security.txt file and a mechanism to automatically update the expire date in the file.
   - Some structural modifications for better SEO.
   - Some changes for better accessibility: aria attributes for SVG images used in website footer and posts, and more.